SAP-samples/contexttab/README.md

 ## Basic Usage

 The model supports both classification and regression tasks.
 It accepts input data in the form of a pandas DataFrame or a NumPy array.
-No preprocessing is required, column names and cell values are automatically embedded using a LLM that is running in the background, and any missing values are handled correctly.
+No preprocessing is required, column names and cell values are automatically embedded using an LLM that is running in the background, and any missing values are handled correctly.

 For best performance, use a GPU with at least 80 GB of memory and set the context size to 8192.
 For large tables, it is recommended to use a bagging factor of 8.